 - When a mother has sore nipples and needs the breastfeeding session to be as short as possible.

-- The baby is a lazy drinker, premature and/or has other sucking problems.
+- The baby is a lazy drinker, premature, and has other sucking problems.

 - The mother wants to stimulate milk let-down (increase her breast milk flow).